How To Play Roulette Guide

 Hans-Martin M

-Roulette is a guessing game where you place bets based on what you think the outcome of each spin will be.
+Roulette is a game of chance where players place bets on potential outcomes of each spin of the wheel.
 This guide will teach you the basics needed to play the game, and you'll also find links to continue exploring each topic covered in this article more in-depth by following the "Learn more"-links.

 The basics of playing Roulette